 Additionally, Voltage Sensitive Split Charge Relays Relays, commonly used within Window Cleaning, cannot function efficiently with smart alternators.
 These relays engage and disengage based on specific voltage thresholds, which don't align well with the output behavior of smart alternators.
 This leads to situations where the auxiliary battery might not charge even though the engine is running.

-To identify if your vehicle has smart alternator technologies, look for eco-efficient branding, check the European Emissions Standard compliance of your engine (Euro 5 or Euro 6 onward likely indicates a smart alternator), or seek advice from the manufacturer.
+-Check the European Emissions Standard compliance of your engine (Euro 5 or Euro 6 onward likely indicates a smart alternator)

 For effective charging with smart alternators, Battery-To-Battery chargers (also known as DC-DC chargers) come to the rescue.
 These chargers stabilise the highly variable voltage output of smart alternators and maintain a steady voltage according to a multi-stage charging profile, similar to mains chargers.
-Installing them is straightforward, connecting them between the positive terminals of the starter and auxiliary batteries, with a negative connection to the vehicle chassis or starter battery terminal.

 Battery-To-Battery chargers offer a reliable and efficient solution for charging auxiliary batteries in vehicles equipped with 'smart' alternators.
-Their ability to stabilize variable voltage output and provide controlled, fast charging ensures optimal battery performance and overall efficiency during your journeys
+Their ability to stabilize variable voltage output and provide controlled, fast charging ensures optimal battery performance and overall efficiency during your journeys.

 Shop Now - Battery to Battery Charger